-The Feast of the Seven Fishes dinner on Christmas Eve has been an Italian tradition for hundreds of years.
-It is traditionally a lengthy dinner with at least seven fish courses, sometimes as many as twelve depending upon the family.
+The Feast of the Seven Fishes dinner on Christmas Eve has been an Italian-American tradition for many years.
+It is typically a lengthy dinner with at least seven fish or seafood courses, sometimes as many as twelve depending upon the family.
 The fish that are included and how they are prepared depend upon the long-standing traditions of the family.
-At Verlasso, our celebration is easy to agree on, so we decided to put our spin on this tradition and have a "Feast of the Seven Salmons!”
+At Verlasso, our celebration is easy to agree on, so we decided to put our spin on this tradition and have a "Feast of the Seven Salmon!”

 At this time of year, it’s important to celebrate, but also important to think about how to be the most sustainable during this somewhat gluttonous time.
 Here are a few of our tips to make the meal and the holiday the best it can be.